Patrela/php_export_tables/README.md

-# PHP PDO Connecto to export Tables to Excel
+# PHP PDO Connector to export Tables to Excel

 PHP code for create a PDO connection, select tables and fields related, and exports it to a Excel File